benschaf/waste-schedule/TESTING.md

 | [#11](https://github.com/benschaf/waste-schedule/issues/11) As a user, I want to rate and provide feedback on uploaded schedules to help the community, so that we collectively improve waste management. | ![screenshot](documentation/feature-comments.png) |
 | [#18](https://github.com/benschaf/waste-schedule/issues/18) As a user who commented on a schedule I can edit or delete my comment so that I can refine or retract my feedback. | ![screenshot](documentation/feature-comments.png) |
 | [#19](https://github.com/benschaf/waste-schedule/issues/19) As a user I can like or express appreciation for a specific waste collection schedule so that I can acknowledge well-maintained schedules. | ![screenshot](documentation/feature-search.png) |

+All requirements were met and the user stories were successfully tested.

 ## Automated Testing